CCPM-IO/.github/CONTRIBUTING.md

 ### Projects

 All issues should be assigned to a project, orphan issues are not allowed.
-This is because the CCPM-IO team routinely tracks issues that are tied to multiple repositories.
-If an issue is created and does not have a relevant project to assign it to, it should be brought up during the internal IO sync, so that one may be created.
+This is because the CCPM I/O team routinely tracks issues that are tied to multiple repositories.
+If an issue is created and does not have a relevant project to assign it to, it should be brought up during the internal I/O sync, so that one may be created.

 ### Milestone